openedx/openedx-learning/docs/decisions/0007-tagging-app.rst

 Similarly, the ``openedx_tagging`` module defined ``openedx_tagging.core.models.ObjectTag``, also self-contained to the ``openedx_tagging`` app.

 But to tag content in the LMS/Studio, we need to enforce ``object_id`` as a CourseKey or UsageKey type.
-So to do this, we subclass ``ObjectTag``, and use this class when creating object tags for the content taxonomies.
+So to do this, we subclass ``ObjectTag``, and use this class when creating content object tags.
 Once the ``object_id`` is set, it is not editable, and so this key validation need not happen again.

 Rejected Alternatives
 ---------------------